e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 by somebody.
 Perhaps not today and not tomorrow, but, eventually, one day, somebody will find it useful for their evil endeavors.

+## What does it mean for researchers to worry about ethics?
 So, with this setting, what does it mean for researchers to worry about ethics?
 At the very least, they should try to conceive and be aware of possible good and bad use-cases of their inventions.
 But then, what to do with this collection of